pykettk/magento2-developer-exam-notes/README.md

 ---
 > How do they relate to one another?

 ---
-#### 4.2.
-Entity Loading And Saving
-> How do you use the native Magento save/load process in the development process?
+> Describe repositories and data API classes.

 ---
-#### 4.3.
-Filter, Sort, And Select From Collections & Repositories
+> How do you obtain an object or set of objects from the database using a repository?

+---
+> How do you configure and create a SearchCriteria instance using the builder?

+---
+> How do you use Data/Api classes?

+---
-> How do you select a subset of records from the database?
+> How do you add a new table to the database?

+---
+> Describe the entity load and save process.

+---
+> Describe how to extend existing entities.
+What mechanisms are available to extend existing classes, for example by   adding a new attribute, a new field in the database, or a new related entity?

+---
+> Describe how to filter, sort, and specify the selected values for collections and repositories.

 ##### Collections
 **Filter:** `$collection->addFieldToFilter()`